 In the past decade, beauty consumers have changed considerably.
 Many have gone from follower to expert, equipped with everything from the broad knowledge of global beauty brands down to the specific effects of certain ingredients in their skincare regimes.
 They’re also experienced when it comes to makeup, learning various techniques not only from family and friends but also through a plethora of YouTube videos and Instagram posts.
-Beauty is now used in a number of ways – it’s a hobby, a self-confidence boost, and a source of fun.
+Beauty is now used in a number of ways – it’s a hobby, a self-confidence boost, or a source of fun.
 It’s also becoming more widely appreciated and used as a means of self-expression or art.

 Minimalist makeup has reigned supreme for years.
 The internet is filled with tutorials for ‘no makeup’ makeup and popular brands such as Glossier focus on products that create a pared-back look.
 However, beauty is starting to go bold again.
 Graphic makeup, neon colours and glitter are being seen both on and off the runway.
 Brands like Lime Crime, 3ina, Kat Von D, and Pat McGrath Labs have been catering to the trends.
 The latter, founded by legendary makeup artist Pat McGrath, hosted a pop-up in Selfridges in April titled ‘A Technicolour Odyssey’.
 The retail takeover was recently revealed to have achieved the highest ever turnover in its first month for a cosmetics brand in the department store.
 After realising the shift in demand for expressive makeup, other more natural brands are also starting to get on board.
-This year saw the launch of Glossier Play, a new sub-brand offering Glossier fans a range of colourful products to create dialled-up looks – a complete 180 from the brand’s trademark minimal style.
+This year saw the launch of Glossier Play, a new sub-brand offering Glossier fans a range of colourful products to create dialled-up looks - a 180 from the brand’s trademark minimal style.

 But the expressive beauty trend doesn’t stop at neon eyeliners.
 There’s a movement challenging the notions of conventional beauty and conformity.
 Beauty Papers, a print magazine launched by Maxine Leonard and Valerie Wickes, was born out of a frustration at the lack of diversity within the beauty industry and the need for a different approach.
 The magazine is a platform for expression and creativity, exploring beauty beyond its glamorous façade.
 Dazed Beauty - Dazed Media’s outlet dedicated to all things beauty - was set up in 2018 with the mission to represent beauty as a fundamental means of self-expression.
 The website and magazine documents and deconstructs beauty in its role in creativity and identity.